pamelatech/ACRminprofile/ACRAMRconcepts.md

-# Authentication Context & Method Parity in SAML and OpenID Connect
+# Authentication Context/Method Parity in SAML and OpenID Connect
 ##### P. Dingle, Microsoft
 To be submitted to: OpenID Foundation Connect WG